 The contacts change daily as people are added to or dropped from rosters, as they opt in or out of receiving certain emails, or when we find out they’ve left their institutions.

-For more on chapter forums, visit the Chapter Forums link in the Chapter Marketing and Communications section of the toolkit.
+For more on chapter communities, visit the Chapter Communities link in the Chapter Marketing and Communications section of the toolkit.

-The CUPA-HR national office will be closed November 22-23 in observance of the Thanksgiving holiday.
+The CUPA-HR national office will be closed January 21 in observance of Martin Luther King Junior day.